 ➡️ This is a step-by-step stock review to determine if Microsoft (MSFT) stock is a good buy.
-In this article, we’ll help you understand the company, where the company is going, the competition, and the leadership.
-This way you can make a more confident investment decision.
+In this article, we’ll help you complete a 4M checklist.
+The 4Ms include the MOS (Margin of Safety), Meaning, Moat, and Management.

 Microsoft is a global technology corporation producing computer software, consumer electronics, personal computers, and related services.
 The company was founded in 1975, and is headquartered in Redmond, WA.

 ➡️ Goal: It’s important to know the company’s history.
 This helps us understand the various revenue streams, if they acquired other companies, how they grew through difficult times, and how they separated themselves from the competition.

 - Bill Gates and Paul Allen founded Traf-O-Data in 1972 which analyzed automobile traffic data.
 Gates was 17 years old and Allen was 18 years old.

 - Gates went on to Harvard and dropped out after three semesters.

 - Allen went on to Washington State University but dropped out after two years.

 - In 1975 Popular Electronics Magazine featured a MITS Altair 8800 microcomputer.
 This inspired Gates and Allen to develop the BASIC language for the Altair computer.
 They demonstrated their prototype to MITS and the demo worked flawlessly.
 MITS agreed to distribute this technology and Microsoft was officially founded that same year.
 Gates and Allen receive $3,000 immediately, with royalties of $30 per copy of 4K BASIC, and $35 for 8K BASIC.
 Their gross revenue that year was about $1M (equal to $5.6M in 2023).

 - In 1980, Microsoft entered the operating system business with its own version of Unix called Xenix which was essentially MS-DOS.

 - In 1985 the first version of Microsoft Windows was released.